TrshPuppy/netpuppy/README.md

 make clean
 ```

-Once cloned, run `make env`, then afer activating the python venv with either `source .venv/bin/activate` or `source .venv\Scripts\activate` should be able to run NetPuppy using `netpuppy`.
+Once cloned, run `make env`, then afer activating the python venv with either `source .venv/bin/activate` should be able to run NetPuppy using `netpuppy`.

 ### Flags
 As it's being planned & built right now, NetPuppy will have two modes: client & server.